Regular Languages in the Sliding Window Model: Preliminaries

 \subsection{Streaming algorithms}

 A {\em stream} is a finite sequence of elements $a_1 \cdots a_m$, which arrive element by element from left to right.
-In this paper, the elements are always symbols from a finite alphabet $\Sigma$.
+So, it is just a finite word over some alphabet.
+In this paper, the elements $a_i$ are always symbols from a finite alphabet $\Sigma$.
 A streaming algorithm reads the symbols of the input stream from left to right.
 At time instant $t$ the algorithm only has access to the symbol $a_t$ and the internal storage, which is encoded by a bit string.
 The goal of the streaming algorithm is to compute a function $\varphi \colon \Sigma^* \to Y$, where $\Sigma$ is a finite alphabet and $Y$ is a set of output values.
-For the remainder of this paper, we only consider the Boolean case, i.e. $Y = \{0,1\}$; in other words, $\varphi$ is the characteristic function of a language $L$.
-Furthermore, we abstract away from the actual computation and only analyze the memory requirement.
+For the remainder of this paper, we only consider the Boolean case, i.e.,~$Y = \{0,1\}$; in other words, $\varphi$ is the characteristic function of a language $L$.
+Furthermore, we abstract away the actual computation and only analyze the memory requirement.

-Formally, a {\em deterministic streaming algorithm} is the same as a deterministic automaton~$\P$ and we say that $\P$ is a streaming algorithm for the language $L(\P)$.
+Formally, a {\em deterministic streaming algorithm} is the same as a deterministic automaton~$\P$ and we say that $\P$ is a streaming algorithm for the language $\L(\P)$.
 The letter $\P$ stands for {\em program}.
 If $\P = (M,\Sigma,m_0,\delta,F)$ then the states from $M$ are usually called {\em memory states}.
 We require $M \neq \emptyset$ but allow $M$ to be infinite.
 The {\em space} of $\P$ (or {\em number of bits used by $\P$}) is given by $s(\P) = \log |M| \in \mathbb{R}_{\ge 0} \cup \{ \infty \}$.
-Here and in the rest of the paper, we denote with $\log$ the logarithm with base two, i.e we measure space in bits.
-If $s(\P) = \infty$ we will measure the space restricted to input streams where some parameter is bounded (namely the window size); see Section~\ref{sec-variable-size}.
+Here and in the rest of the paper, we denote with $\log$ the logarithm with base two, i.e.,~we measure space in bits.
+If $s(\P) = \infty$ we will measure the space restricted to input streams where some parameter is bounded (namely the window size); see \Cref{sec-variable-size}.

 We remark that many streaming algorithms in the literature only produce a single answer after completely reading the entire stream.
 Also, the length of the stream is often known in advance.
-However, in the sliding window model we rather assume an input stream of unbounded and unknown length, and need to compute output values for {\em every} window, i.e. at every time instant.
+However, in the sliding window model we rather assume an input stream of unbounded and unknown length, and need to compute output values for {\em every} window, i.e.,~at every time instant.

 In the following, we introduce the sliding window model in two different variants: the fixed-size sliding window model and the variable-size sliding window model.